 During the ME in Madrid on 16/06/2022 was held in parallel a Focus Group with patients and caregivers (20 persons in total).
 The dialysis unit of Aegina organized five different Focus Groups of 8 -12 participants from July up to September 2022.

-The purpose of these FG was to demonstrate the platform to patients with CKD and their caregivers, to record their first reactions, to help them exploring the piloting, to capture their comments, το generate hypotheses-ideas for future projects and of course to answer their likely questions.
+The purpose of these FG was to show the platform to patients with CKD and their caregivers, to record their first reactions, to help them exploring the piloting, to capture their comments, το generate hypotheses-ideas for future projects and of course to answer their likely questions.

 We followed the convenience sampling method, as a non-probability sampling method, where the participants are selected for inclusion in the sample because they are available around a particular location under certain circumstances (patients with CKD and their caregivers).